7 Best Malls in Bangkok for Your Shopping Pleasure

 The Golden Buddha at Wat Traimit is quite worth a visit when in the area of Bangkok’s Chinatown.

 First, the Sukhothai Traimit Golden Buddha near China Town is a true sight to behold.
 It is the largest golden Buddha image in the world, standing at 15 feet, nine inches (4.8 meters) from the base to the crown and weighing 5.5 tons.

 It is estimated to contain gold valued at US$250 million.
 Though the origins of the statue are uncertain, it is believed to have been cast over 700 years ago, during Thailand’s Sukhothai period.
 Interestingly, at one time, the entire statue was covered with plaster, as a means to conceal its value in order to protect it from Thailand’s enemies.

 The statue, thought to be of minor importance due to its rough plaster coating, was moved to a few locations over the next several hundred years.
 It wasn’t until 1955 that a team of movers was relocating the statue from its current location at the old Wat Traimit, where it sat since 1935 under a simple tin roof.

 While attempting to lift the statue from its pedestal, the ropes broke, and the statue crashed to the ground.
 This caused some of the plaster coating to break off, exposing part of the gold surface underneath.
+This was one of the most remarkable discoveries in the history of Buddhism.

 How to Get to Chinatown and the Golden Buddha